TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback

 \subsection{Scaling Effects}

-\textbf{The larger the source dataset, the stronger representation TransRec achieves.} To investigate the scaling effect of pre-trained dataset in the source domain, we compare the results of TransRec on downstream tasks by changing the size of the QQBrowser dataset.
-To be specific, we extract 20\% and 50\% user sequences from the original dataset, and conduct the same training process on them, and then evaluate their transferability.

-Table \ref{table6} shows the results for the four downstream recommendation tasks.
-First, it can be seen that the recommendation accuracy improves obviously by using more source data for training.
-For example, in the TN-mixed dataset, the result of HR@10 grows from 0.0428 to 0.0448 by using 20\% source data, and then grows from 0.0448 to 0.0474 by using 50\% source data.
-Such property of TransRec is desired since it implies that scaling up the source dataset is an effective way to improve downstream tasks.
-We also depict the convergence behavior in Figure \ref{figure3}, which shows more clear improvements.
+\textbf{Scaling effects of the source dataset.} Table \ref{table6} shows the model performance in the four downstream recommendation tasks.
+First, it can be seen that the recommendation accuracy of TransRec is improved by scaling up the source training data.
+For example, HR@10 in the TN-mixed dataset grows from 0.0428 to 0.0448 with 20\% of the source data, and then it grows from 0.0448 to 0.0474 with 50\% of the source data.
+Such a property of TransRec is desired since it implies that scaling up the source dataset is an effective way to improve downstream tasks.
+We also plot the convergence behavior in Figure \ref{figure3}, which shows consistent improvements.

-\textbf{The smaller the downstream dataset, the larger improvement TransRec achieves.} We study the effects of TransRec by scaling down the target data, aiming to verify whether TransRec can lessen the insufficient data problem, and thus improve the recommendation performance.

-To be specific, we decrease the size of these target datasets by using 20\% and 60\% of the original data.
+\textbf{Scaling effects of the target dataset.} We study the effects of TransRec by scaling down the target data, aiming to verify whether TransRec can alleviate the insufficient data issue.
+Specifically, we decrease the size of these target datasets by using 20\% and 60\% of the original data.
 Results are shown in Table~\ref{table7} and Figure~\ref{figure4}.
-It can be seen that (1) recommendation accuracy increases with more training data; (2) More performance gains are achieved with less training data; This suggests that when a recommender system is in the phase of lacking training data, transferring the (user-item) matching relationship from a large source dataset is of great help.
+It can be seen that (1) TransRec's accuracy increases with more training data; (2) more accuracy gains are achieved with less training data.
+This suggests that when a recommender system lacks training data, transferring the (user-item) matching relationship from a large source dataset is helpful.